bentrombley/datafox-eng-blog/_drafts/decaffeinating-large-coffeescript-codebase.md

 - [bulk-decaffeinate][]/[decaffeinate][]: Converts the CoffeeScript code to ES2015. `bulk-decaffeinate` is a wrapper around `decaffeinate`, `eslint`, and `jscodeshift`.
 - [ESLint][]: Linter for ES2015 code that we run with `--fix` to automatically fix many lint errors.
 - [jscodeshift][]: Parses the ES2015 abstract syntax tree (AST) and performs code transformations to apply our own code style.
-- [DataFoxCo/jscodemods][]: These are codemodification scripts we wrote to be used with `jscodeshift`.
-They will read in ES2015 code, parse the AST, filter for specific patterns, transform the code, and finally output the transformed code to fix correctness/stylistic issues.
+- [DataFoxCo/jscodemods][]: These are code modification scripts (codemods) we wrote to be used with `jscodeshift`.
+They read in ES2015 code, parse the AST, filter for specific patterns, transform the code, and finally output the transformed code to fix correctness/stylistic issues.
 See the README in that repository for more detailed information on each of the transformations.
   - [AST Explorer][] is a great tool for prototyping and writing your own codemods.

 I also want to give a nod to Bugsnag's [depercolator](https://github.com/bugsnag/depercolator), which similarly wraps `decaffeinate` but is specifically designed for React codebases.
-In addition to decaffeinate, it wraps `cjsx-transform`, `react-codemod`, and `prettier-eslint` (a wrapper for `prettier && eslint --fix`).
+In addition to decaffeinate, it wraps [`cjsx-transform`](https://github.com/jsdf/coffee-react-transform), [`react-codemod`](https://github.com/reactjs/react-codemod), and [`prettier-eslint`](https://github.com/prettier/prettier-eslint) (a wrapper for `prettier && eslint --fix`).
 We were not aware of this tool when we had started out conversion process; however, if we had a React codebase, we most likely would have used it!
-Check out [their blog post](https://blog.bugsnag.com/converting-a-large-react-codebase-from-coffeescript-to-es6/) on their journey.
+Check out [their blog post](https://blog.bugsnag.com/converting-a-large-react-codebase-from-coffeescript-to-es6/) detailing their journey.

 ## Before Going Cold Turkey

-### Be a Resource for Your Team
+### Know What You're Doing

 Make sure you get a sense for the scope of work required to convert your codebase.
 This will enable you to be a resource to your team before, during, and after the conversion process.